Legal · Document 03 · Sub-processors

 Location of processing

-United Kingdom only – UK South and UK West regions.
+United Kingdom only – UK South region.

 Safeguards